| As Shakespeare

 certainly made up for in quantity, and in the 1960s and early

 70s its small purple tape boxes were ubiquitous.
+Find

 more about Pepper, Pepper-Tanner, William B. Tanner